datatrail-jhu/10_communication/manuscript/01_reports.md

 * Improving the Value of Public Genomic Data with Phenotype Prediction
 * Using Public Genomic Data
 * Phenotype Prediction is Helpful
-* Sample Genomic Data that Are Available Publicly on the Internet Can Be Used For Prediction of Critical Phenotype Inforamtion
+* Sample Genomic Data that Are Available Publicly on the Internet Can Be Used For Prediction of Critical Phenotype Information

 Let's first talk about which one *is* the best title.
 Then we can discuss the issues with the other possible titles.
 "Improving the Value of Public Genomic Data with Phenotype Prediction" is the best title here.
 Even if you don't know what genomic data are or what a phenotype is, you know that publicly-available data are going to be used for some type of prediction.
 And, you know that in this presentation you'll learn about what genomic data and phenotypes are.